歡迎。Nau mai, haere mai. Welcome.

 My relationship with photography began at 13, when a simple camera became a bridge between technology, beauty, and memory.
 What started as curiosity grew into a calling: a way of noticing patterns, weaving people and ideas together, and helping stories turn into action.
 Over time I've learned that storytelling is as much about unlearning as it is about growing into who you are becoming.

 Born in Hong Kong and raised in California, I carry Cantonese whakapapa (ancestry) and lived experience shaped across Asia, the Americas, and Aotearoa New Zealand, where I'm growing roots.
-My mahi (work) has taken me from earthquake recovery in mountainous Nepal to community education in coastal Ecuador, from intimate weddings in Tuscany to documenting food resilience in community gardens of Aotearoa.
-Whatever the kaupapa (principle, policy), I bring deep listening, creative craft, and clarity; helping visions be seen, felt, and shared with integrity.
+My mahi (work) has taken me from earthquake recovery in mountainous Nepal to land regeneration and education in coastal Ecuador, from intimate weddings in Tuscany & Sikkim, to documenting food resilience in the community gardens of Aotearoa.
+Whatever the kaupapa (purpose, principle), I bring deep listening, creative craft, and clarity; helping visions be seen, felt, and shared with integrity.

-Outside the studio I'm an outdoor lover, permaculture-minded systems thinker, and participant in men's groups rooted in honest sharing and inner work.
-These practices keep me grounded to myself and the whenua (land).
+Outside the studio, I'm an outdoor lover, permaculture-minded systems thinker, and participant in well-being and men's groups rooted in honest sharing and inner work, and partner to my love, Jen.
+These people and practices keep me grounded to myself and the whenua (land).

 Why people choose to work with me